0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/polygonid-sdk-overview.md

 Like any other SDK, the Polygon ID SDK is a set of tools that consists of core components including libraries, code samples, APIs, and documentation that have been used to create the Polygon ID Wallet App.
 An Integrator can use this PolygonID SDK to either create their own apps (that provide similar functionality as that of the Polygon ID Wallet App) or integrate the functionalities seamlessly with their existing apps.

-> Disclaimer: Polygon ID Wallet SDK is not production ready and will be subject to major changes in the upcoming months
+> Disclaimer: Polygon ID Wallet SDK is not production-ready yet and will be subject to major changes in the upcoming months.

 # Polygon ID SDK and Polygon ID Wallet App